MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-dart-algebraic-data-types.md

 Exhaustiveness checking forces you to handle all possible states.
 If you don't, you will get a compilation error.
 This removes a whole category of potential exceptions from your code.
 Without exhaustive cases, your code could end up on an unknown branch, and the code would throw an exception.
 Then, you'd have to handle the exception at a higher level.
 ADTs allow you to avoid this need.

-Notice that the subtypes use the [final](https://dart.dev/language/class-modifiers#final) class modifier, which is important because otherwise, you could inherit from the class and break the exhaustiveness checking.
+Notice that the subtypes use the [final](https://dart.dev/language/class-modifiers#final) class modifier.
+This is important if you want to preserve the behavior of the class and prevent other classes from inheriting from this type.
+Still, not using it doesn't break exhaustiveness checking.

 Here is the shape example we saw earlier, but in Dart: